Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 One of the largest rebellions in British North America, 25 colonist were killed and between 35 to 50 slaves were killed before it was eventually suppressed.

 ##### Gabriel's Rebellion (1800)
-Gabriel, an enslaved blacksmith, planned are large scale slave rebellion.
-The plan was eventually found out before it could happen and Gabriel, including 25 of his followers, were hanged.
+Gabriel, an enslaved blacksmith, planned a large scale slave rebellion.
+The plan was eventually found out before it was executed and Gabriel, including 25 of his followers, were hanged.

 ##### Haitian Revolution (1791–1804)
 The first successful slave revolt led to Haiti’s independence, challenging the global status quo on slavery.